qqalex/mcnamesniper-py/README.md

 Async-Supporting, Proxy-Supporting, Minecraft Name Sniper

 Designed to snipe names even without knowing exactly when the name will drop.

+# Account types
-Supports existing Microsoft accounts and Microsoft gamepass accounts.
+Can use either existing Microsoft accounts and Microsoft gamepass accounts.

+# Language
 Written entirely in Python.